 H-1B Visa Eligibility

-In order to be eligible for an H-1B visa, an individual must have a Bachelor's Degree in their specific field, or an equivalent 12 years’ worth of experience.
+In order to be eligible for an H-1B visa, an individual must have a Bachelor's Degree in their specific field or an equivalent of 12 years’ worth of experience.
 In fields where state licensure is mandatory, such as in law, the individual must have the necessary license, as well.
 The types of "specialized occupations" applicable to this type of visa include: